tabarra/PHPTailMonitor/README.md

 A very humble, __lightweight__ GUI way to monitor your access.log.
 With ajax, password and fseek() to just get the new lines of the file.

 #### Features:
-* PHP fseek/append.
+* PHP fseek+append.
 Will not re-print the entire file every time the ajax refresh the content
-* File deletion detection
+* File Deleted/Truncated detection
-* Truncated file detection
 * AutoScroll
 * Control buttons (AutoScroll, Start/Stop, clear)
 * Password protection (no DB)